Level Set Teleportation: An Optimization Perspective: LEVEL SET TELEPORTATION

 where \( n_k = |\cbr{ i \in \calT : i > k}| \) is the number teleportation steps after iteration \( k \). \end{restatable}

-Compared to \cref{thm:stability-teleport-ls}, this theorem does not depend on the optimality gaps (i.e. \( \delta_{k-1} \)) for progress and gives a fully explicit convergence rate.
+Compared to \cref{thm:stability-teleport-ls}, this rate does not depend on the optimality gaps for progress and is an explicit convergence guarantee.
 As a price, the progress no longer decomposes into a sum over teleportation steps and a sum over regular GD steps.
 Despite this downside, it is still useful to interpret the rate in the special case of teleporting every-other iteration, for which we obtain,

-This surprising result shows that teleportation allows GD to obtain a linear rate for non-strongly convex functions and implies teleportation is particularly useful for computing high-accuracy solutions.
-See \cref{cor:alternating-steps-ls} for details and \cref{thm:stability-teleport-combined} for an alternative using a fixed step-size.
+This surprising result shows that teleportation allows GD to obtain a linear rate without strong convexity and implies teleportation is particularly useful for computing high-accuracy solutions.
+However, we expect \cref{eq:alternating-linear-rate} and \cref{thm:stability-combined-ls} to be quite loose in general since they strongly down-weight steps without teleportation, effectively ignoring the progress made by standard GD steps.
+See \cref{cor:alternating-steps-ls} for details and \cref{thm:stability-teleport-combined} for fixed step-sizes.

-\section{Evaluating the Teleportation Operator}
+\begin{remark} Theorems~\ref{thm:stability-teleport-ls} and~\ref{thm:stability-combined-ls} apply (with minor modifications to the proofs) to schemes which combine GD steps with intermittent standard Newton updates.
+As far as we know, these are the first analyses for alternating first-order/second-order methods which combine sub-linear and linear progress conditions to obtain a non-trivial convergence rate.
+In particular, using Newton steps at every iteration allows us to exactly match the rates for Newton's method \citep{karimireddy2019newton} or randomized subspace Newton \citep{gower2019newton} depending on the update scheme used. \end{remark}

+\section{EVALUATING THE TELEPORTATION OPERATOR}

+\end{minipage} { \textbf{Left}: full algorithm for sub-level set teleportation. \textbf{Right}: sub-level set teleportation for a two-layer MLP with 50 hidden units on MNIST.
+Our algorithm gives an approximate KKT point where the gradient norm is two orders of magnitude larger than that at the standard initialization. } \end{figure*}

-The results in the previous section assume access to a \emph{teleportation oracle}, a function which can solve the general non-linear programming problem needed for sub-level set teleportation.
+The results in the previous section assume access to a \emph{teleportation oracle}, meaning a function which can solve the general non-linear programming problem needed for sub-level set teleportation.
 Although we could apply standard SQP methods, computing the Hessian of the teleportation objective requires third-order derivatives of \( f \), which is not feasible for large-scale problems.
-Instead, we develop an iterative, projected-gradient-type method which requires only Hessian-vector products.
-We denote by \( x_t \) the iterates of our method for solving teleportation, with \( x_0 = w_k \).
+Instead, we develop an iterative, projected-gradient-type method that requires only Hessian-vector products.
+We denote by \( x_t \) the iterates of our method for solving teleportation problems, with \( x_0 = w_k \).

-For general \( f \), the sub-level set \( \calS_k \) is non-convex and does not admit a closed-form projection.
-In contrast, the linearization of this constraint around \( \xk \) yields a single half-space,
+For general \( f \), the sub-level set \( \calS_k \) is non-convex with no closed-form projection.
+In contrast, the linearization of this constraint around \( \xk \) yields a half-space,